-Best Ultra-Thin Cases for iPhone 7
+Best Ultra-thin Cases for iPhone 7

 The Peel is a minimalistic case with a modern design that's meant to fit your iPhone 7 like a second skin.
 At just 0.35mm, the case secures firmly to your iPhone with an additional little bezel around your camera to prevent scratching your lens.

-While the Peel is not the most protective case by any means, it does have its protective factors.
+While the Peel is not the most protective case by any means, it does have its somewhat protective factors (and it should for a $22 price-tag!)

 "I have been through … a bunch of cases and Peel has by far been the best.
 I have dropped my phone a ton [without a] shattered or scratched screen." – Marc Hemeon, Oakley, Youtube, Google & HODINKEE designer.